-Path of Exile is probably the best free-to-play action RPG on the market.
+Path of Exile is one of the best free-to-play action RPGs on the market.
 Millions of people still play it regularly, even though its initial release dates back to 2013.

 1. Diablo 2 Resurrected

-Diablo 2 was the continuation of Diablo and got released in the year 2000.
+Diablo 2 is the continuation of Diablo that came out in the year 2000.
 One year later, the Lord of Destruction expansion pack came out and it too was very well received by the community.

-For two decades, the game was played by millions and millions of people.
-And then, out of the blue, Blizzard decided to finally do something for its community and partnered up with Vicarious Visions for a remake that was released in 2021.
+For two decades, the game was a hit for millions and millions of people.
+And then, out of the blue, Blizzard decided to finally do something for its community and partnered up with Vicarious Visions for a remake that came out in 2021.

 Apart from that, the game has been improved in a lot of small ways that are barely noticeable if you haven’t played in years.
-The extra features implemented by Vicarious Visions are simply quality of life improvements and will be appreciated by genuine fans of the series.
+The extra features implemented by Vicarious Visions are simply quality of life improvements.

 If you haven’t played Diablo 2, you should know that this game has one of the best stories, and soundtracks in the history of gaming.
 Every character is beautifully designed and the voices simply have something spiritual about them.

-The dialogue is brilliant, though brief and mostly consisting of NPC monologue, and RPG lovers will be delighted to listen to every spoken word.
+The dialogue is brilliant, though brief, and mostly consists of NPC monologues.
 Whether you played the original or not, you should give Diablo 2 Resurrected a try.
-It’s absolutely majestic.

 2. Titan Quest Anniversary Edition

 One such company was Iron Lore Entertainment and their game was called Titan Quest.
-This RPG was released in 2006 but its anniversary edition dates back to 2016.
+This RPG came out in 2006 but its anniversary edition dates back to 2016.
 This version of the game is a vast improvement of the original and keeps its spirit intact.

 3. Torchlight 2

-Torchlight 2 came out in 2012 and was built on top of the success of Torchlight, which was developed by Runic Games and, more importantly, by some of the people who had designed Diablo and Diablo 2.
-Both Max and Erich Schaefer were part of this project and their influence is obvious to anyone who played the first two games of the Diablo series.
+Torchlight 2 came out in 2012 and was built on top of the success of Torchlight, which was developed by Runic Games and, more importantly, by some of the people who worked on Diablo and Diablo 2.

 There are 4 classes that you can choose from: Engineer, Outlander, Embermage, and Berserker.
 Each of them is unique and will give you a completely different experience of the game.